rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_submission_and_control.rst

   qsub -a 202312241200 job2.sh # Dec 24th 2023 at 12:00.00
   qsub -a 202312241200.30 job2.sh # Dec 24th 2023 at 12:00.30

-The scheduler will submit these jobs immediately but wait until the elected time has passed to start the jobs running.
+The scheduler will immediately submit these jobs but will wait until the elected date/time has passed before starting them.

 The time format must match ``[[CC]]YY]MMDDhhmm[.SS]`` where: